devture/com.devture.ansible.role.postgres/README.md

 # Postgres Ansible role

+⚠️ **WARNING**: this role is now maintained in [mother-of-all-self-hosting/ansible-role-postgres](https://github.com/mother-of-all-self-hosting/ansible-role-postgres).

 This is an [Ansible](https://www.ansible.com/) role which installs [Postgres](https://www.postgresql.org/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

 This role *implicitly* depends on: